Leeds Rhinos: 2018–present: Struggles and rebuild

 After the successful 2017 season, the 2016 season was written off as an anomaly, however 2018 was to be another bad year for the club.
 They finished 9th in the regular season and finished second in the Qualifiers narrowly avoiding the Million Pound Game on points difference.

 For the 2019 season the club appointed former player David Furner as head coach to rebuild the team.
 After an unsuccessful start to the season Furner was sacked and replaced with Richard Agar as caretaker coach.
 Agars first game in charge was a loss in the Challenge Cup to second division Bradford Bulls.
 Agar was given the job permanently at the end of the season after keeping the club in Super League.

 Leeds made a bright start to the 2020 Super League season although their season was disrupted due to the COVID-19 pandemic.
 Despite the postponed season the club made it to their first Challenge Cup final in five years where they beat Salford 17–16.
 It was their first major trophy after the 'Golden Era'.
 Leeds reached the first week of the playoffs but were eliminated after losing to Catalans Dragons 26–14.

 In the 2021 Super League season, Leeds finished in 5th place on the table and qualified for the playoffs.
 In the elimination playoff, they defeated Wigan 8–0 at the DW Stadium to book a semi-final match against St Helens.

 Leeds started the 2022 Super League season poorly winning only one match in their opening 10 games.
 Before Leeds round 10 match against Toulouse Olympique, Leeds were sat 11th on the table.
 Following the clubs round 11 victory over Hull Kingston Rovers, Agar resigned as head coach of the club.
 He was later replaced by Rohan Smith.
 Under Smith, Leeds won 13 of their next 18 games to reach the 2022 Super League Grand Final.
 Along the way, the club upset both Catalans Dragons and Wigan in the playoffs to reach the decider.
 In the grand final, Leeds were defeated 24–12 against St Helens RFC.

+Leeds finished the 2023 Super League season in 8th place and could not replicate what happened in 2022.
+The club also suffered heavy losses throughout the year including a 61–0 loss against the Catalans Dragons and a 50–0 defeat by Wigan.

+Leeds finished the 2024 Super League season in the same position they finished a year earlier.
+Midway through the season, head coach Rohan Smith stepped down from his role and was replaced by former Parramatta head coach Brad Arthur.

+In the 2025 Super League season, Leeds finished fourth on the table and qualified for the playoffs.
+In the elimination playoff game against St Helens, Leeds lead late in the second half but conceded two tries in the last five minutes, one of which came after the full-time siren as they lost the match 16-14 in the most heart breaking of circumstances.